PC-Ngumoha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 And you will get:

 <p align="center"><pre>
--r-xr-xr-- 1 Chukwuemeka Chukwuemeka 28 Sep 20 14:26 hello
+-rwxr-xr-- 1 Chukwuemeka Chukwuemeka 28 Sep 20 14:26 hello
 </pre></p>

 Also, if the `hello` file does not exist, the terminal will display the following message: